katsuhirohonda/simple-aicommits/README.md

 ### Options

 - `-c, --commit`: Automatically commit changes with the generated message
+- `-p, --provider`: AI provider to use (claude, openai, gemini)
+- `-m, --model`: AI model to use (overrides the default for the provider)
 - `-h, --help`: Print help information
 - `-V, --version`: Print version information